michellemay/word2vec-perf/README.md

 ...
 Alpha: 0.037308  Progress: 25.39%  Words/thread/sec: 1329.74k
 ```
-As seen in the logs, speed is **1330 kwords/s**
+As seen in the logs, speed is **1330 kwords/s.**

-*Note, word2vec seems to be running all iterations in the same progress bar.*
+*Note, word2vec is running all the iterations in the same progress bar.*

 *Reading file and building vocabulary is unexpectedly slow here.
 Probably due to a bad port on Windows.*